 Clients that can use hosted layers

 Hosted layers communicate through the well-known GeoServices REST Specification and can consequently be used by Esri and third-party apps.
 An easy way to view your services is through Map Viewer, but you can also make your own app using the ArcGIS Runtime SDKs, configurable apps, or Web AppBuilder for ArcGIS.
-Other supported client apps include ArcGIS Explorer (online and desktop versions), ArcMap, and ArcGIS Pro.
+Other supported client apps include Collector for ArcGIS, Explorer for ArcGIS, ArcMap, and ArcGIS Pro.
 See Common clients of ArcGIS Enterprise for additional clients.

 Access to hosted layers